Flags and traffic lights

 d/ One yellow flag showed with FCY (Full Course Yellow) panel = danger zone, no overtaking, you can stay on the track, maximum authorized speed 80 km/h on the whole circuit.

-e/ One (or two) yellow flag showed with VSC (Virtual Safety Car) panel = danger zone, no overtaking, no reason for the moment to deploy the safety car but drivers must slow down and respect a minimum time in specific areas of the circuit.
+e/ One (or two) yellow flag showed with VSC (Virtual Safety Car) panel = danger zone, no overtaking, no reason for the moment to deploy the safety car.
+The drivers must slow down by 40% on the whole circuit.
+The drivers must keep the same time gaps between them.

 Interruption of the session/stint.
 Significant danger on the track.
 Slow down.
 Prohibition to overtake.
 Obligatory return to the pits.
 A red light at the end of the pitlane means that access to the track is forbidden for the moment.
 You’re authorized to line up into the pitlane waiting for the green light.
 NOTE : some circuits use the red flag to indicate the end of a session/stint.